Report Map Tool

 Use the management buttons to control layer order and appearance.

-- reorders the selected layer up one position for each click.
+- The up-arrow button reorders the selected layer up one position for each click.

-- reorders the selected layer down one position for each click.
+- The down-arrow reorders the selected layer down one position for each click.

-- adds a layer from an available connection.
+- The "+" button adds a layer from an available connection.
 This is useful for stacking a duplicate layer on top of itself for styling purposes.

 - Points Layer: Displays available connections and will add a Points layer for the chosen connection.